aaron9000/Survive/README.md

-Survive
+Survive!
 =======

-A Unity3d avoider game for the Ludum Dare 28 game jam.
+A Unity3D avoider game for the Ludum Dare 28 game jam.

+Thank Kris Zalameda for the artwork.